AriFordsham/GHCWiki/status/nov07.md

 What we want to do:

-- split the STG-to-C-- code generator (`codeGen`) into two: one pass generating C-- with functions and calls, and a second pass ("CPS") to manifest the stack and calling/return conventions.
+- Split the STG-to-C-- code generator (`codeGen`) into two: one pass generating C-- with functions and calls, and a second pass ("CPS") to manifest the stack and calling/return conventions.